 Investments are reported at fair value.
 Short-term investments are reported at cost, which approximates fair value.
 Securities traded on a national exchange are valued at the last reported sales price.
 Investments that do not have an established market are reported at estimated fair value.

 Significant Investments

-There are no significant investments that represent 5% or more of net assets available for benefits.
+Investments that represent 5% or more of net assets available for benefits are: